 Retail crime is a huge issue for the retail sector.

-Retail crime is a huge issue for the retail sector – costing the nation an estimated $1 billion a year in losses.
+Retail crime is a huge issue for the retail sector – putting employees and customers at risk, and costing the nation an estimated $1 billion a year in losses.
 Ultimately, these costs are borne by consumers, so it’s in everyone’s interests to be working together to get crime under control.

 We are particularly concerned that criminals are becoming increasingly organised, brazen and violent.
 We don’t want to see retail employees or customers put at risk by criminal behaviour.